 Benefit Description You pay After the calendar year deductible Surgical procedures (cont.)
-High Option Not covered: Reversal of voluntary sterilization Routine treatment of conditions of the foot; see Foot care All charges Reconstructive surgery High Option Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birthmarks; webbed fingers and webbed toes.
-All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Nothing Not covered: • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury • Surgeries related to sex transformation All charges
+High Option Voluntary sterilization (e.g., tubal ligation, vasectomy) Treatment of burns 20% of allowable charge after deductible Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
+Not covered: All charges Reversal of voluntary sterilization • Routine treatment of conditions of the foot; see Foot care Dorsal rhizotomy to treat spasticity Reconstructive surgery High Option Surgery to correct a functional defect 20% of allowable charge after deductible • Surgery to correct a condition caused by injury or illness if: - the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers; and webbed toes.
+All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance on the other breast; - treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Not covered: All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Surgeries related to sex transformation

-Benefit Description You pay After the calendar year deductible Oral and maxillofacial surgery High Option Oral surgical procedures, limited to: \$10 per visit to your primary care physician. • Reduction of fractures of the jaws or facial bones; \$20 per visit to a specialist.
-Surgical correction of cleft lip, cleft palate; Nothing for hospital visits.
-Removal of stones from salivary ducts; • Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; and Other surgical procedures that do not involve the teeth or their supporting structures. • Treatment for temporomandibular (TMJ) disorders (non-dental) Not covered: All charges Oral implants and transplants Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva and alveolar bone) Non-medical TMJ services Organ/tissue transplants High Option These solid organ transplants are subject to medical necessity and experimental/investigative review by the plan.
-Refer to Other services in Section 3 for Nothing prior authorization procedures.
-Prior authorization procedures.Cornea • • Cornea CorneaHeart Cornea Heart Heart/lung Cornea Heart Heart/lung Single, double or lobar lung Cornea Heart Heart/lung Single, double or lobar lung Kidney Liver Pancreas Cornea Heart Heart/lung Single, double or lobar lung Kidney Liver Cornea Heart Heart/lung Single, double or lobar lung Kidney Liver Pancreas Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only Cornea Heart Heart/lung Single, double or lobar lung Kidney Liver Pancreas Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Cornea Heart Heart/lung Single, double or lobar lung Kidney Liver Pancreas Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Bowel transplant Intestinal transplants Small intestine Cornea Heart Heart/lung Single, double or lobar lung Kidney Liver Pancreas Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Bowel transplant Intestinal transplants Cornea Heart Heart/lung Single, double or lobar lung Kidney Liver Pancreas Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Bowel transplant Intestinal transplants Small intestine
+Benefit Description You pay After the calendar year deductible Oral and maxillofacial surgery High Option 5 1 Oral surgical procedures, limited to: 20% of allowable charge after deductible • Reduction of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; and Other surgical procedures that do not involve the teeth or their supporting structures.
+Not covered: All charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Organ/tissue transplants High Option These solid organ transplants are covered.
+These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
+Refer to Services Requiring Our Prior Approval in Section 3 for prior authorization procedures.
+Solid organ transplants are limited to: Cornea Heart Heart/lung Single, double lung Kidney Liver Lung: single/bilateral/lobar Pancreas Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis.
+Intestinal transplants Small intestine - Small intestine - Small intestine with the liver Small intestine with multiple organs, such as the liver, stomach, and pancreas These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
+Refer to Services Requiring Our Prior Approval in Section 3 for prior authorization procedures.
+20% of allowable charge after deductible Autologous tandem transplants for Organ/tissue transplants - continued on next pag